Optimizing The Getup: A 10 Part Series Dedicated Solely to The Getup

 - Explain why it’s important and how to do it properly

-March 1st, 2017 will mark the 1-year mark to the day (!) when I started training with kettlebells.
-At that point my heaviest getup was 32kg for a single.
-Most recently I’ve hit a 52kg getup multiple times and hit a double beast (48kg) getup once.
+When I started training with 'bells my heaviest getup was 32kg for a single.
+Most recently I’ve hit a 60kg getup and hit a double beast (48kg) Getup numerous times.

-My goal is to share with you everything I’ve learned along the way so that you can then take the information to help you optimize your getup, get stronger, and simply enjoy life more…
+My goal with this series is to share with you everything I’ve learned along the way so that you can then take the information to help you Optimize Your Getup and help you become the strongest version of yourself...

 Optimizing The Getup – What You Can Expect